RenardDesNeiges/EpidemicsSimulator/readme.md

 ## TODO List

 * Episode rendering √
-* normalize obs
+* normalize obs  √
+  * Find out what is wrong with vec2dict √
+  * Redesign the action space (so that it is categorical)  √
 * Model design
   * CNN experiment
 * Raise LR
-* Run with clean parameters
+* Run with clean parameters √

 ## Dynamical model design: